st-ty1/Artix_Freshtomato_Samba4/README.md

   - Two of "samba3" passages in release/src/router/Makefile has to be replaced by "samba4" passages.
   - release/src/router/nettle/desdata.stamp has to be removed.

-All these steps above are incorporated in shell script build_ft-mips_samba.sh .
+All these steps above are incorporated in shell script build_ft-mips_samba.sh.

 BR
 st-ty1